edgonzalesjr/Ransomware-Investigation-with-Splunk/README.md

 - Splunk: For log analysis and timeline filtering.
 - CyberChef: For decoding and analyzing data.
 - VirusTotal: For checking malicious file hashes and binaries.
-- Sysmon: To monitor system activities and detect unauthorized downloads or command executions.
+- Sysmon: Track and record system activity in the Windows event log.

 ## Practical Exercises